New Left Youth in the South Caucasus: Political Ideologies, Conceptualisations of Justice and Intergenerationality

 Project description

 Since the mid-2000s, a new generation of young leftists has emerged in the countries of the South Caucasus (Armenia, Azerbaijan and Georgia), characterised by a heterogeneity of political ideologies (such as Marxism, social democracy, liberalism-critical feminism, anarchism and anti-capitalist ecologism) and social, political and cultural practices.
-What the representatives of the new left have in common is that they stand up against material and immaterial inequalities.
-They also try, through political and subversive symbolic activism, to bring their new leftist identities into national and international social discourses and societies.
+The representatives of the new left stand up against material and immaterial inequalities and try, through political and subversive symbolic activism, to bring their leftist identities to bear in national and international societies.

-Based on selected case studies from Georgia, Armenia and Azerbaijan, this project illustrates and finally compares forms of ideological self-positioning by various left-wing individuals and collectives and their divergent understandings of justice.
-In all three countries, specific normative, ethical and political debates about notions of sociality, justice and human rights are emerging within the new left.
+The concepts of justice, solidarity and hope are key not only to understanding the self-image of the actors, but also to theorising the empirical reality.
+Based on selected case studies from Georgia, Armenia and Azerbaijan, this project illustrates forms of ideological self-positioning by various left-wing individuals and collectives and their understandings of these three concepts.

 A total of three case studies and one comparative study will be conducted as part of this cumulative PhD project.
-Based on dialogic epistemology, it deals with a diverse range of theoretical approaches (critical theory, poststructuralism and postcolonialism) and methods (such as interviews, focus groups, surveys and participatory observations).
-The project is framed by a conceptual contribution on the topic of youth and transformative justice, with a particular focus on the aspect of political ideologies.
+Based on dialogic epistemology, it deals with a diverse range of theoretical approaches (critical theory, post-structuralism and phenomenology) and methods (such as interviews, focus groups, surveys and participatory observations).
+The project is framed by a comparative contribution (written together with Félix Krawatzek), which compares the discursive landscape of youth across the three countries.

 The PhD project is supervised by Dr Félix Krawatzek (ZOiS) and Professor Diana Forker (Institute for Caucasus Studies, Friedrich Schiller University Jena).